 So in our home, somehow, the fairy tales always come out, And after the beautiful princess and handsome prince got to know each other really well, became best friends, and finished graduate school, then they decided to get married.

+The article first appeared on this site in 2014.
 Originally published at AnnArbor.com, reprinted with permission of the author.